KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 ## The AtomicDEX API

-We created an API model that is the same for all coins—with the obvious exceptions of the electrum-API call itself, and within some of the returned JSON files that have different calls, such as "listunspent."
+We created an API model that is the same for all coins—with the obvious exceptions of the electrum-API call itself, and within some of the returned JSON files that have different calls, such as [<b>listunspent</b>](../../../basic-docs/smart-chains/smart-chain-api/wallet.html#listunspent).

 Furthermore, the underlying technology of AtomicDEX enables the API to treat all bitcoin-protocol compatible coins with a universal-coin model.
 Therefore, when working with the AtomicDEX API, an independent developer working to feature their coin on AtomicDEX need only use the API "coin" symbol to receive the full set of AtomicDEX features.